Soaring Heart avoids synthetics and makes sure all of our materials are natural, organic, and grown responsibly—no synthetics, no chemicals.

-To test the materials, we recommend either sleeping with the sample material in question inside your pillowcase overnight, or sealing the sample in a jar overnight and cautiously smelling the air inside the jar in the morning.
+To test the materials, we recommend either sleeping with the sample material in question inside your pillowcase overnight or sealing the sample in a jar overnight and cautiously smelling the air inside the jar in the morning.
 See how you react to each material.
 If you have no reactions, congratulations!
-Chances are that a bed built with that material will be just fine for you to sleep on.
+Chances are that a bed built with the sampled material will be just fine for you to sleep on.

 If you already know you are allergic to any of these materials, please exercise caution when considering exposing yourself to them, and proceed in a manner in which you feel comfortable.